facebook/react/docs/docs/reconciliation.md

 ---
 id: reconciliation
 title: Reconciliation
-permalink: docs-old/reconciliation.html
+permalink: docs/reconciliation.html
-prev: special-non-dom-attributes.html
-next: webcomponents.html
 ---

 React's key design decision is to make the API seem like it re-renders the whole app on every update.
-This makes writing applications a lot easier but is also an incredible challenge to make it tractable.
-This article explains how with powerful heuristics we managed to turn a O(n<sup>3</sup>) problem into a O(n) one.
+This makes writing applications a lot easier but it is also an interesting challenge to make it tractable.
+This article explains how React uses heuristics to turn an O(n<sup>3</sup>) problem into an O(n) problem.

 ## Motivation